dbrgn/sekursranko/README.md

 An efficient and memory-safe Threema Safe server implementation written in Rust.

-Work in progress, does not work yet.
+Work in progress, the functionality is mostly implemented, but some cases still need to be handled.

 This is a private project, not developed nor endorsed by Threema GmbH.